tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

 however you cannot remove `RNB_GOOGLE_PLAY_LICENSE_KEY` property altogether - or else you'll get `String resource ID #0x0` error.

-#### Error: Authentication is required.
+##### Error: Authentication is required.
 You need to sign in to your Google Account

 1. <https://www.androidpit.com/how-to-fix-google-play-authentication-is-required-error>

-I got this error when tried to test subscriptions with static responses.
+I got this error when I tried to test subscriptions with static responses.

-in the end I did factory data reset to get rid of this error - though it might be sufficient just to remove/add Google account (see also other advice in the article mentioned).
+in the end I did factory data reset to get rid of the error - though it might be sufficient just to remove/add Google account (see also other advice in the article mentioned).

-#### Error: This version of the application is not configured for billing through Google Play
+##### Error: This version of the application is not configured for billing through Google Play

-I got this error when tried to subscribe using reserved product ID (`android.test.purchased`).
+I got this error when I tried to subscribe using reserved product ID (`android.test.purchased`).

 it has turned that you can only purchase when testing with static responses but